-Debt collectors may report your debt to credit reporting companies, which put together credit reports that creditors can access when deciding whether to give you credit.
+Debt collectors may report your debt to credit reporting companies, which put together credit reports that creditors use when deciding whether to give you credit.
 However, debt collectors cannot report false information about your debt.
 If you dispute a debt in writing with a debt collector, that debt collector must tell any credit reporting company that it has reported your debt to that you dispute the debt.

 For more information on credit reporting, see Credit Scores and Credit Reports.

-Debt collectors may not be able to sue you to collect on old (time-barred) debts, but may still try to collect on those debts.
+Debt collectors may not be able to sue you to collect on old (time-barred) debts, but they may still try to collect on those debts.
 In California, there is generally a four-year limit for filing a lawsuit to collect a debt based on a written agreement.
 However, it may be hard to figure out when the clock on that period starts to run or can be restarted (for example, a partial payment of the debt may restart the clock), and a debt collector that is time-barred from suing you may still send you collection notices, call you to try to get you to pay, or report your debt to credit reporting companies.
 If you think your debt may be time-barred, you may want to consult an attorney.

 Debt collectors can only take money from your paycheck, bank account, or benefits—which is called garnishment—if they have already sued you and a court entered a judgment against you for the amount of money you owe.
 The law sets certain limits on how much debt collectors can garnish your wages and bank accounts.
 Certain federal benefits, such as social security benefits and veterans' benefits, generally cannot be garnished.
-For more information about garnishment and what you can do if your bank account or benefits are garnished, see the Federal Trade Commission’s "Garnishing Federal Benefits".
+For more information about garnishment and what you can do if your bank account or benefits are garnished, see the FTC's "Garnishing Federal Benefits".

 If you get a summons notifying you that a debt collector is suing you, don't ignore it.
 If you do, the collector may be able to get a default judgment against you (that is, the court enters judgment in the collector's favor because you didn't respond to defend yourself) and garnish your wages and bank account.
 If you are sued by a debt collector, you may want to consult an attorney to discuss your options.
-For information on how to find an attorney, see Attorneys/Lawyers.